utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 - Go to [github.com](https://github.com) (and log in if you are not) and find the + sign at the top right.
 - Click on that and choose **New repository**.
-  - Name the repo the same as your local one: `yourname-html-css`.
+  - Name the repo the same as your local one: `yourname-git-practice`.
   - Give it a description so you know what it is later.
   - Keep it Public.
   - DO NOT include a README here, or a gitignore or license.